Pipe smoking: Health effects

 The overall health risks are 10% higher in pipe smokers than in non-smokers.
 However, pipe or cigar smokers who are former-cigarette smokers might retain a habit of smoke inhalation.
 In such cases, there is a 30% increase in the risk of heart disease and a nearly three times greater risk of developing COPD.
 In addition, there is a causal relationship between pipe smoking and mortality due to lung and other cancers, as well as periodontal problems, such as tooth and bone loss.

 However, all tobacco products deliver nicotine to the central nervous system, and there is a confirmed risk of dependence.
 Many forms of tobacco use are associated with a significantly increased risk of morbidity and premature mortality due to tobacco-related diseases.

 Culture

 The customs, vocabulary and etiquette that surround pipe smoking culture vary across the world and depend both on the people who are smoking and the substance being smoked.

 For example, in many places in Europe and North America, tobacco pipe smoking has sometimes been seen as genteel or dignified and has given rise to a variety of customized accessories and even apparel such as the smoking jacket, and the former Pipe Smoker of the Year award in the UK, as well as the term kapnismology ("the study of smoke").

 Notable pipe smokers

-A number of real and fictional persons are strongly associated with the hobby of pipe smoking.
+A number of people and fictional characters are strongly associated with the hobby of pipe smoking.

-Men

-Buzz Aldrin (b.
-1930), American astronaut.